DinoChiesa/Apigee-External-Authorization-1/README.md

 ## Provisioning

+There are two classes of setup required:

-We need to set up a Google Sheet, as well as a service account that can access that sheet.
-Follow these steps.
+* the Google cloud things including a Google Sheet, as well as a service account that can access that sheet.

+* The Apigee-specific things, including proxies and sharedflows, etc.

+The following subsections take you through that setup.

 ### Google Cloud Project Stuff